 The curriculum offers a unique mix of educational philosophies and methods including a Montessori Program which is integrated into the daily activities.
 Montessori materials lead to learning of abstract ideas through the correct use of concrete materials.
 When using the sensorial material, children are guided with sequential learning experiences.
 Self help skills promote independence and self esteem.
 Read Curriculum Page for more details.

 Excursions to various locations of interest are part of the program.
 We also have visits from various community people such as the Fire Brigade, Dentist, and farm animals.

 Parents are encouraged to communicate regularly with the Educators.
 We appreciate feedback and comments about our program and activities.
-All children are carefully observed, and activities are planned for them which follow interest shown.
-We send regular photos and learning stories through the Parent Portal to keep parents informed.
+All children are carefully observed, and activities are planned for them which follow interests shown.
+We send regular photos and learning stories through the Parent Appl to keep parents informed.
 We have Parent interview nights, and you can arrange an appointment to speak to the educators at other times.